 How Many Interpreters and Translators Work in Massachusetts?

-In Massachusetts, there were 2,140 people working as Interpreters and Translators in the year 2018.
+In 2018, there were 2,140 Interpreters and Translators working in the state.

 There were 1,990 Interpreters and Translators employed in this state in 2017.